RGZorzo/Googleformpost/README.md

-# googleformpost
+# Googleformpost
-JQuery snippet to fill a Google Form from a custom page by making a post request to url form on submit.
+Basically this is a JQuery snippet to fill a Google Form from a custom page by making a post request to url form on submit.

 This snippet allows us to fill a google form hosting a custom form in our webpage.
 Of course fields should match original Google Form and be updated at all times.